BerenMillidge/BerenMillidge.github.io/_posts/2023-04-04-DL-models-are-secretly-linear.md

 -   [Colin Burns' unsupervised linear probing method](https://arxiv.org/abs/2212.03827) works even for semantic features like 'truth'

--   You can merge together different LLMs trained from different initializations
+-   You can [merge together](https://arxiv.org/abs/1803.05407) [different models](https://arxiv.org/abs/2203.05482) finetuned from the same initialization

--   You can do a moving average over model checkpoints and this is better!
+-   You can do a [moving average over model checkpoints](https://arxiv.org/abs/1803.05407) and this is better!

 -   The fact that linear methods work pretty tolerably well in neuroscience